Consult for Heart Valve Surgery In Delhi/ Mitral Valve Repair In India

-Over the past 3 decades, heart valve surgery has become very efficient and pain-free.
+Over the past 3 decades, Heart Valve Surgery in Delhi has become very efficient and pain-free.
 Today we have better instruments, better valves and repair materials, better surgery and anesthesia techniques, better control of risk factors, and more efficient drugs.
 Most patients continue to enjoy great results even 15-20 years after surgery.

 Most centers in India are operating with over 95% success rate, and better hospitals are witnessing 97-98% early survival.
 It’s a relatively safe operation.